kjolley/BIGSdb_documentation/appendix.rst

 * frameshift

   * Frameshift in sequence relative to other alleles, not resulting in internal stop codon.

+* indel

+  * Insertion/deletion in sequence that is uncommon compared to other alleles.

 * internal stop codon